patriciamcphee/aboutme/pages/about.md

 # About

 I have a vast array of writing experience as well as instructional design, visual design, video production, and voice over.
+I'm a self-driven senior-level Content Developer/Technical Writer with a strong technical background.
+I have a degree in computer networking and system administration with more than 20 years in the tech industry.

 My expertise is in taking the guesswork out of complex technical content for busy IT professionals.
-I am a self-driven senior-level Content Developer/Technical Writer with a strong technical background.
-I have a degree in computer networking and system administration with more than 20 years in the tech industry.
 I have helped organizations reduce, simplify, and restructure their content, ensuring quality and accuracy, and increasing overall customer satisfaction rates.
-I'm comfortable managing multiple projects and meeting schedule milestones and deadlines.
+I'm also comfortable managing multiple projects and meeting schedule milestones and deadlines.

 ## Patricia McPhee
 >[Sr. Technical Writer](../assets/pdf/resume-patricia-mcphee.pdf) \| [Voiceover Professional](https://soundcloud.com/patriciamcphee/tracks)<br />